kingandmcgaw/handbook/README.md

 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.
 * __Collaboration over unilateral decisions__.
 Prefer oversharing and overcommunication (at the expense of some chatter/noise) to implicit understanding and agreement.
 Goal is to [increase bus factor](http://en.wikipedia.org/wiki/Bus_factor).
 Pair program when appropriate.
 * __Be asynchronous and location-agnostic__.
 With a workforce across multiple locations it's important that we behave as if we're _all_ remote.
 Always acknowledge communication.
 Also helps scale the workforce.
 * __Clearly define success metrics__.
 Ideas and requests are just unproven hypotheses.
-Test early and often against success metrics.
+Test early and often against success criteria.
 Your job is not programming, [it's delivering value using programming](http://blog.bahadir.io/posts/failed-entrepreneur.html), so always ensure you're delivering value.
 * __Transparency by default__.
 All information should be as public as possible.
 Use blog posts, Twitter, Basecamp, meetings or whatever is most suitable to disseminate information.
 * __With the exception of team standups, meetings are optional when possible__.
 But if you attend you must participate.
 * Project naming conventions.
 Directors!